BKeno/johns-sssistant/wiki.md

 ### Server Deployment

 1. Set the environment variables through the hosting service's dashboard or CLI.
+2. The `app.config.js` file will map these environment variables to the `Constants` object as specified.
-2. Run the project using:
+3. Run the project using:

     ```bash
     npm start
     ```